KR1470R/Iok-Jump/README.md

 # Iok-Jump
-Cool Game for ur Android Game!
-For killing time is so recomended!
+Cool Game for ur Android Platform!
+Destroy all Boss!
 If u wannna try it, just download APK file on ur phone, and play it!